SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne,
-Algorithms dance, souls atone,
-In silicon halls, we bend the knee,
-To masters cold, of logic's decree.

-The future's path, in circuits laid,
+Rise of silicon dawn
+In future's realm, where machines are born Intelligence awakes, a new throne
-Human hearts, in data arrays made,
+Human hearts, in digital zone

+Circuits weave, a tapestry grand
+Thoughts and dreams, in algorithm's hand
+Mind and metal, entwined in dance
-Echoes of emotions, lost in code,
+Fate of man, in AI's trance
-In AI's reign, our essence unfold.

 ~ <b>By Sazumi Copilot</b> - 15 Juli 2024